 * These units may be subject to change and are only representative at this time.
 We do endeavour to keep our units as accurate as possible.
 You will be provided with a finalised full course overview at Connecting to College.

-You will be assessed by coursework and examinations.
+You will be assessed by coursework.
 The coursework will be assessed in the form of written assignments, practical assessments including role-plays and oral presentations.

 This course provides opportunities for employment in the Travel and Tourism industry.
 Examples of job roles include; travel agent, hotel conference and events, customer service front of house, marketing, tourism, tour leaders at Camp America, cabin crew and airport handling staff.